nextcloud/documentation/developer_manual/core/theming.rst

 -----------------
 For successfull theming a webapplication such as ownCloud, one needs to have basic knowledge in the following topics:

-* Website Structure with HTML:
+* Website structure with HTML
-* Programming Dynamic Websites
+* Programming dynamic websites
-* Desinging your webside with CSS
+* Designing a website with CSS
-* Creating or adapting simple graphics or photos Because ownCloud is written in PHP there are no static HTML-files found but only CSS files that match the HTML output that comes from PHP.
+* Creating or adapting graphics or photos
+Because ownCloud is written in PHP there are no static HTML-files found but only CSS files that match the HTML output that comes from PHP.

 1.3 Getting started
 -------------------
-The best idea getting starting with a dynamically created website is to inspect it with webdeveloper tools, that are found in almost any browser.
+A good idea getting starting with a dynamically created website is to inspect it with **webdeveloper tools**, that are found in almost any browser.
 They show the generated HTML and the CSS Code, that the client/browser is recieving:
 With this facts you can easyly determine, where the following object-related attributes for the phenomenons are settled:

 * place